 MEd in Educational, School, and Counseling Psychology with Emphasis in Health Education and Promotion

 Health Education is a strong graduate program within the Department of Educational and Counseling Psychology.
-The graduate program serves bachelors and masters degreed students from the state of Missouri as well as from other states.
-Many of our graduate students are professionals practicing in the field and come to MU for graduate training.
+The graduate program serves bachelors and masters degree students from the state of Missouri as well as from other states.
+Many of our graduate students are professionals practicing in the field, and come to MU for graduate training.
 A number of our graduate students cross train in health related fields like athletics, nursing, nutrition, physical training, physical therapy, occupational therapy, and psychology.

 |Foundations Core Courses||6|

 |General Core Courses|

 |Overview of Research Methods|

 (Individual Studies are electives related to student’s area of expertise)

 A student’s plan of study will vary depending on their program track and career goals and should be completed in consultation with her/his academic advisor.

 The M.Ed. student is required to take a comprehensive examination during the last semester in the program.